CAP-level Authorization

 @readonly entity Teams as projection on db.Teams;

-user can't expand the contracts as the composition isn't reachable anymore from the service.
+}Now, an Employee user cannot expand the contracts as the composition is not reachable anymore from the service.

-Associations without navigation links (for example, when an associated entity isn't exposed) are still critical with regards to security.
+Associations without navigation links (for example, when you don't expose an associated entity) are still critical with regard to security.

 Design Authorization Models from the Start